 Displaying and researching some Data Distribution and relationship between data sets instead of studying precise values in each category is a quite common task in data analysis.
 It can be solved with the help of the chart types that we are going to identify and explain in this article.

-Depending on a situation – what kind of data you have and what specific questions you’d like it to provide answers to – you can pick one approach or another.
+Depending on a situation – the kind of data you have and the specific questions you’d like it to provide answers to – you can pick one approach or another.
 Just be careful when choosing between one chart type and another for the subsequent data distribution analysis.
 You want the visualization to clarify data, not obscure it or deliver any sort of confusion.
 Well, simply make sure you understand the following aspects, mind all the details of your situation, and you will have no problem with visualizing data distribution correctly.

 Choose Right Chart Type for Data Visualization.
 Part 3: Data Over Time (Trend Context) April 26th, 2017 by AnyChart Team